 If you’re eating whole foods, pounding those protein shakes really isn’t that necessary.
 But if you do buy protein powder, read the label carefully and make sure it’s 100 percent plant-based.

 What are the side effects of becoming a vegan?

 We’ll start with the good stuff: Many people who go vegan experience higher energy levels, improved blood pressure, lower cholesterol, clearer skin, and better sleep.

 Where to start?!
 Veggies galore!
 Fruit for days!
 Any grain you like!
+Holy guacamole.
+All the seeds.
 Your pick of beans, nuts, and seeds!
 Check out the much more comprehensive list above.

-While vegetarians still consume dairy and eggs, vegans remove any and all animal byproducts.
-They also tend to avoid foods that involve animals in their processing mechanisms.
+While vegetarians still consume dairy and eggs, vegans avoid any and all animal byproducts.
+They also tend to avoid foods that involve animals in their processing methods, like beer.

 Many vegans also avoid items that are made from animal products, like fur coats and leather shoes.
 Vegans may also choose beauty products and cosmetics stamped with “cruelty-free” and “vegan.”

 So, are you feeling ready to transition to being a vegan to help yourself, other beings, and the planet?
 Rad.
 Ease into it gradually, patiently, and sensibly.
 We hope our tips make the switch as smooth as possible.

 Work with your doctor, eat lots of whole foods, check the labels on everything, and take supplements to give your body a boost.
 Most importantly, veganism is all about compassion — and that includes compassion for yourself.

 Be patient with yourself and this new lifestyle.
 You got this.